sqlalchemy/awaitlet/README.rst

 Above, the front end and back end are ported to asyncio, but the **middle part stays the same**.
-That's the point of awaitlet; **to eliminate the async/await keyword tax when porting**.
+That's the point of awaitlet; **to eliminate the async/await keyword tax applied to code that doesnt directly invoke non-blocking functions.**.